NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 NLog should not try to compete with Microsoft.Extensions.Logging as the standard `ILogger` abstraction or its use of source generators.
 NLog should remain a standalone logging framework while providing first-class integration with Microsoft.Extensions.Logging.

-NLog should complement and extend Microsoft.Extensions.Logging when applications need more than basic console output, providing advanced logging features, targets, layouts, and rich machine-readable output.
+NLog should complement and extend Microsoft.Extensions.Logging when applications need more than basic console output, providing rich logging features, targets, layouts, and flexible log output.